 Dr. Prakash Mahanwar aged 50 years, is the Additional Non-Executive Independent Director of our Company.
-He completed his 1st B. Sc.
-(Chemistry) in the year 1987 and then also undertook 2nd B. Sc.
-(Tech) and M. Sc. in Plastics Technology in the year 1991 and 1994.
 He was awarded his Doctorate of Philosophy (Technology) in "Plastics Technology" by the Mumbai University in 1999.
-He began his career in 1987 immediately after his graduation and was soon attracted to teaching in the year 1992 in the Mumbai University.
-Currently, he is a professor of Polymer Technology at Institute of Chemical Technology, Mumbai University.
+He is a professor of Polymer Technology at Institute of Chemical Technology, Mumbai.
 Our Company believes his in-depth technical knowledge of polymers will be beneficial to us.